JakeNash/helicopter-seed-hugo-cms/site/content/_index.md

       adventure, this comic is an exciting love-letter to the Pacific Northwest.
   - image: /img/MercuryMannequinCopic.svg
     text: >-
-      SSS Samara is a science fiction horror story set in a space station on the fringes of the galactic frontier.
+      SOS Samara is a science fiction horror story set in a space station on the fringes of the galactic frontier.
 Come for the exciting pioneer lifestyle and the fish-out-of-water aliens, stay because the eldritch abomination from another dimension won't let you leave!